jaceksan/gooddata-data-pipeline/README.md

 - loads data into a warehouse ([Meltano](https://meltano.com/))
 - transforms data in the warehouse in a multi-dimensional model ready for analytics ([dbt](https://www.getdbt.com/))
 - generates semantic model from physical model ([GoodData](https://www.gooddata.com/) model from [dbt](https://www.getdbt.com/) models)
+- deploys analytics model (metrics, insights, dashboards) from locally stored [layout files](data_pipeline/gooddata_layouts/)
+- deploys UI data apps coupled with the data pipeline.
+Read more details in [apps folder](apps/)

-Delivery into dev/staging/prod environments is orchestrated by [Gitlab](https://gitlab.com/).
+Delivery into dev/staging/prod environments is orchestrated by [Gitlab](https://gitlab.com/) (except the data apps).
+Generally, you can change the whole data pipeline and UI apps by a single commit, and deliver everything consistently.

 ![Demo architecture](docs/MDS.png "Demo architecture")